Moumirrai/FLAVUS/readme.md

 After a socket is disconnected, it is removed from its rooms, but they are not cleared from the cache because the socket no longer references it.
 Fix!!

 - [ ] fix sockets and sessions
 - [ ] fix dashboard error handling
-- [ ] combine pause and resume to one function
+- [ ] rewrite search command, currently it is a mess
 - [ ] maybe add equalizer